What Are The Various Types Of Psychology?

 Health psychology

-Biological factors like bacteria and viruses aren't the only things that contribute to a person's physical health status- social and cultural issues can also influence a person's well-being.
+Health psychology is a type of psychology that examines biological factors, like bacteria and viruses, that contribute to a person's physical health status.
+This type of psychology also examines social and cultural issues that can influence a person's well-being.
 Take stress, for example.
 Multiple different things, such as work, relationships, finances, bereavement, and more, can cause it.
 How one copes with stress can significantly negatively or positively affect someone's overall health.

 Behaviors related to psychological coping mechanisms, such as smoking, alcohol consumption, and drug use, are also great examples of how certain habits can result in serious health consequences, and a social psychologist might research the risk factors for these kinds of activities.